soto-project/soto/documentation/using-aws-sdk-swift-with-vapor.md

 ```

 Once you have this you can then initalise your client in the `configure(_ app: Application)` function found in `configure.swift`.
+The code below initialises an `AWSClient` to use the shared `HTTPClient` that Vapor uses.

 ```swift
 app.aws.client = AWSClient(httpClientProvider: .shared(app.http.client.shared))